I love exploring the UK.

 If you haven’t been there, I encourage you to go 🙂

-As a full-time carer, I’m not a ‘true’ vanlifer!
-But, I do spend a lot of my free-time travelling to and staying in different towns and villages around the UK.
-I enjoy the freedom and control that staying in my van gives me, and I want to share that experience with anyone else who’s thinking about giving it a go.
+As a full-time carer, I'm not a 'true' vanlifer!
+But, I do spend a lot of my free-time traveling to, and staying in different towns and villages around the UK.
+In the past, I've struggled with my mental health, and I enjoy the freedom and control that staying in my van gives me.